 Xitang Water Town

-- History: over 1,000 years
+- History: Over 1,000 years

-Why We Recommend Xitang Water Town
+Why Visit Xitang Ancient Town

 Top Things to Do in Xitang

-2. Walk under Covered Corridor
+1. Walk under Covered Corridor

-3. Explore Ancient Lanes
+3. Walk Along the Ancient Lanes

 5. Try the Local Food